intel-iot-devkit/how-to-code-samples/close-call-reporter/cpp/README.md

 Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board or Intel® IoT Gateway.

-### Running the code on the Intel® Edison or Intel® IoT Gateway
+### Running the code on the Intel® Edison board or Intel® IoT Gateway

 When you're ready to run the example, click **Run** at the top menu bar in Intel® System Studio.<br>
 ![](./../../images/cpp/cpp-run-eclipse.png)